 Do Exa alternatives offer free tiers?

 Yes.
 Firecrawl offers 500 free credits (500 pages).
 Brave provides 2,000 queries monthly.
 Linkup gives €5 in free queries each month.
 Perplexity offers 100 queries daily.
 Tavily includes 1,000 credits/month.
-Only Exa’s free tier creates issues with rapid credit consumption (750 credits in one search).
+Exa offers 1,000 credits in its free tier.

 Are these alternatives compatible with LangChain?